MarkAgimba/MarkAgimba.github.io/README.md

 A readme.md file that was created for the purpose of use in the Friday 8th of February 2019 first graded independent project .

-##Technologies Used
+##Languages Used

-HTML and CSS has been used to create this webpage
+CSS and HTML have been used on this project .

 ##Installation Guide